Duke University Requirements and Campus Guide

 Quote from person at Command who went there

 - “Duke prides itself on being younger and scrappier compared to many of its peer institutions.
 Students are encouraged to challenge the status quo and make use of the school’s inexhaustible resources to combine their interests in innovative and exciting ways.
 You don’t have to love basketball, of course, but I will say that ‘tenting’ in the dead of winter for tickets to the Carolina game is a great way to make friends for life (as well as potentially wind up with frostbite).
 All in all, I’d stress that Dukies feel very strongly about their status as Blue Devils.
 If you come here, you can expect your fellow classmates to be one thing: passionate.” -Caroline, class of 2018

 Here’s everything you should know before you apply to Duke University!

 Duke is a private university located in Durham, North Carolina, founded in 1838.
-Consistently ranked in the top ten schools, Duke’s acceptance rate is typically 10%.
+Consistently ranked in the top ten schools, Duke’s acceptance rate is typically 10%, so it is a Duke requirement to be an excellent student in order to be admitted!
 Home to just under 7,000 undergraduate students, and around 10,000 graduate students, Duke is split into two undergraduate schools; the Trinity College of Arts and Sciences and the Pratt School of Engineering.
 Keep reading to learn more about Duke!

 How do I apply to Duke?

 You can apply to Duke through both the Common Application and the Coalition Application.
-You’ll need to submit all of the items from the following list in order to apply:
+You’ll be required to submit all of the items from the following list in order to apply:

 - Official high school transcript, submitted by your school counselor or another school official